nbusseneau/hephaistos/README.md

     ├── x86/
     └── hephaistos.exe
     ```
-    > ⚠️&nbsp;If you don't know where `Hades` is, Hephaistos can try to give you a tip by auto-detecting from Steam and Epic Games configuration files: double-click `hephaistos.exe`.
+    > ⚠️&nbsp;If you don't know where `Hades` is, Hephaistos can try to give you a tip by auto-detecting from Steam / Epic Games / Heroic configuration files: double-click `hephaistos.exe`.
     > Note that you still have to move `hephaistos.exe` to the `Hades` directory manually before continuing.
   - Microsoft Store
     ```